vmwshop/tutorials/voyant.md

 ### Contexts

-The Contexts tool is a great way to get a snapshot of exactly what it’s called, the context of a word in your text.
-It shows a list of each occurrence of the selected word and a few words that appear on either side of that occurrence.
+The Contexts tool shows each occurrence of a keyword with a bit of surrounding text (the context).
+It can be useful for studying more closely how terms are used in different contexts.

 <img src="https://user-images.githubusercontent.com/15221098/88464607-33e9f200-ce8a-11ea-84dc-df7e3b839917.png" class="responsive" alt="voyantcontexts1">

 1. By default, Voyant selects the word with the highest frequency from your corpus in the Contexts block.
 For this example, let’s pick something else.
 Selecting a new word for the Contexts tool can be done a couple of ways:

-- Click the word in the Reader block
+> - Click the word in the Reader block
-- Click a data point from the line graph in the Trends block
+> - Click a data point from the line graph in the Trends block
-- Using the search bar at the bottom of the Contexts block
+> - Using the search bar at the bottom of the Contexts block

-However you want to get there, select the word “fezzik”.

 <img src="https://user-images.githubusercontent.com/15221098/88464617-51b75700-ce8a-11ea-99d6-df358cefe24a.png" class="responsive" alt="voyantcontexts2">

-2. Take a look down the list of the occurrences of “fezzick”.
+2. However you want to get there, select the word “fezzik”.
+Take a look down the list of the occurrences of “fezzick”.
 Each line of the table shows each individual occurrence of the word with one column showing the text on the left side of the word and another column showing the text that appears to the right of the word.
 Click the first line of the table and notice how the blocks for the Reader and Trends tools both change to help elaborate on the context of that occurrence of the word.

 <img src="https://user-images.githubusercontent.com/15221098/88464626-60057300-ce8a-11ea-93ae-5d966b7b975e.png" class="responsive" alt="voyantcontexts3">